 • up to two diet sodas per day (emerging evidence suggests that some artificial sweeteners may influence our blood sugars, but at this point, we’d say that two diet sodas are fairly solid ground)

-If this has sparked your curiosity or raised more questions, get the full deets here: what can you drink while fasting.
+If this has sparked your curiosity or raised more questions, get the full deets in our “What can you drink while fasting” guide.

 If you’re on 5:2 or ADF, you can have calorie-containing drinks within your 500/600 calories.
 Still, we’d suggest getting most, if not all, of your calories from high-quality food.
-It’ll help more with managing your hunger and cravings and give you better energy levels.
+It’ll help you manage your hunger and cravings more and give you better energy levels.

 What can you eat while fasting?